-Appendix 3 - How the requirements of SEA are met in this SA scoping report

-Requirements of the SEA Directive (As referred to in Article 5 (1) Where requirement is met in this SA scoping report (a) An outline of the contents, main objectives of the plan or programmes ne, and relationship with other Executive Summary, 3.1, Appendix 1 (b) The relevant aspects of the current state of the environment and t implementation of the plan or programme ne likely evolution thereof without 5.3, Appendix 2, Appendix 5 (c) The environmental characteristics of areas likely to be significantly affected 4.5, 4.6, 4.7, 4.8 (d) Any existing environmental problems which are relevant to the pla particular, those relating to any areas of a particular environmental designated pursuant to Directives 79/409/EEC and 92/43/EEC (e) The environmental protection objectives established at internation which are relevant to the plan or programme and the way those of considerations have been taken into account during its preparation jectives and any environmental (f) The key likely significant effects on the environment, including on population, human health, fauna, flora, soil, water, air, climatic factorisage including architectural and archaeological heritage, lands between the above factors.
-(Footnote: These effects should include synergistic, short, medium and long-term permanent and temporal ors, material assets, cultural cape and the interrelationship e secondary, cumulative, (g) The measures envisaged to prevent, reduce and as fully as possil effects on the environment of implementing the plan or programm (h) An outline of the reasons for selecting the alternatives dealt with, assessment was undertaken including any difficulties (such as technow) encountered in compiling the required information (i) A description of measures envisaged concerning monitoring in ac ordance with Article 10 Included in the Issues and Options stage (j) A non-technical summary of the information provided under the at ove headings Included in the Issues and Options stage
+Appendix 3 - How the requirements of SEA are met in this SA scoping report quirements of the SEA Directive referred to in Article 5 (1)) Where requirement is met in this SA scoping report (a) An outline of the contents, main objectives of the plan or programme, and relationship with other relevant plans and programmes Executive Summary, 3.1, Appendix 1 (b) The relevant aspects of the current state of the environment and the likely evolution thereof without implementation of the plan or programme 5.3, Appendix 2, Appendix 5 (c) The environmental characteristics of areas likely to be significantly affected 4.5, 4.6, 4.7, 4.8 (d) Any existing environmental problems which are relevant to the plan or programme including, in particular, those relating to any areas of a particular environmental importance, such as areas designated pursuant to Directives 79/409/EEC and 92/43/EEC 5.3, Appendix 5 (e) The environmental protection objectives established at international, Community or national level, which are relevant to the plan or programme and the way those objectives and any environmental considerations have been taken into account during its preparation 3.1, Appendix 1 (f) The key likely significant effects on the environment, including on issues such as biodiversity, population, human health, fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors.
+(Footnote: These effects should include secondary, cumulative, synergistic, short, medium and long-term permanent and temporary, positive and negative effects).
+4.9, Appendix 5 (g) The measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan or programme Included in the Issues and Options stage (h) An outline of the reasons for selecting the alternatives dealt with, and a description of how the assessment was undertaken including any difficulties (such as technical deficiencies or lack of knowhow) encountered in compiling the required information Included in the Issues and Options stage (i) A description of measures envisaged concerning monitoring in accordance with Article 10 Included in the Issues and Options stage (j) A non-technical summary of the information provided under the above headings Included in the Issues and Options stage